jwilner/rte/README.md

 - Only routes on method and path
 - Routes are data to be manipulated and tested.
 - Generate handler adapters means requests routed without any heap allocations
-- Typed path parameters means you get to business logic faster
+- Typed path parameters mean you get to business logic faster

 ```go
 package main